Far-Less

 Far-Less was a five-piece post-hardcore band originally from Marion, Virginia, with members from Marion and other surrounding areas, including Pulaski and Blacksburg.
 They were signed to Tooth & Nail Records.
-Far-less played their final show on August 14, 2009, at the Greene Street Club in Greensboro, NC.
+Far-less played their final show on August 14, 2009, at the Greene Street Club in Greensboro, North Carolina.

 Biography

 Far-Less began in the summer of 2001 in Marion, Virginia.
 The original lineup included vocalist Jordan Powers, bassist Joseph Powers, drummer Ray Felts and guitarist Jacob Murray.
 The quartet quickly wrote and recorded the Emerge EP and played a handful of local shows before the exit of Murray near the end of the year, a change which prompted Jordan's shift to guitar and the inclusion of Brandon Welch as lead vocalist.
 The band's name is the hyphenated version of a friend's surname.

-This lineup was stable for the following year, in which the band released the Apossibility EP and recorded their full-length debut Broken Hearts Unite for the Raleigh, North Carolina-based indie label Silent Uproar Records.
+This lineup was stable for the following year, in which the band released the Apossibility EP and recorded their full-length debut Broken Hearts Unite for the Raleigh, North Carolina–based indie label Silent Uproar Records.
 Regional tours continued as the band started to receive more attention with Broken Hearts Unite, and eventually Mark Karsten was added as second guitarist.

 In 2003 Far-Less started to draw attention from larger record companies, and in 2004 the band was invited to perform in a showcase for Seattle's Tooth and Nail Records.
 This performance ultimately resulted in a new record label for the band, and the Turn to the Bright EP followed later that year.
 Following a long period of touring the band returned to the studio to record a second full-length album, Everyone Is Out to Get Us.
 The record received many positive reviews, as well as a notable 4/5 rating in Alternative Press.
 More touring ensued, and in 2006 the band parted ways with drummer Ray Felts.